 ABSTINENCE: (not eating meat) Binds those over the age of 14 years.
 All Fridays of Lent are days of abstinence.
 Ash Wednesday and Good Friday are days of fast and abstinence.

 FASTING: Binds those over 18 years and under 59 years of age.
 Eating between meals is not permitted on fast days, except for liquids (Ash Wednesday and Good Friday).
 One full meal and two smaller meals are permitted.
 If you have health issues that prevent you from observing these Lenten expectations you are dispensed.
-You are asked to commit to someother observance which helps you keep the spirit of Lent.
+You are asked to commit to some other observance which helps you keep the spirit of Lent.

 The following Lenten services are being offered to help us in contemplation and prayer as we prepare for the season of Lent and the celebration of Easter.
-Exposition will begin at 4:00 pm and Evening Prayer followed by Benediction at at 5:00 pm in the Cathedral Chapel.
+Exposition will begin at 4:00 pm and Evening Prayer followed by Benediction at at 5:15 pm in the Cathedral Chapel.

 A Lenten Vespers Service is an opportunity to pray with the entire church this ancient and yet current prayer of the Catholic Church.
 Vespers are said every day by priests, religious and laity all over the world as part of the Divine Office.
 This recitation of prayers and psalms from the Bible has a spiritual rhythm you will find very satisfying.
 All are welcome.

-March 6
+March 5

-March 13
+March 12

-March 20
+March 19

-March 27
+March 26

 There will be no vespers on Palm Sunday.